Dream of having the confidence to travel solo?

 And finally, there’s a whole lot of arrows pointing up in case you are not as good a navigator as Prince Henry and you forget where the sky is.

 I’m sure you can find lots of weird details I missed.
-The hunt for strange and Manueline features should occupy your entire time at Belem Tower.
+The hunt for Manueline features should occupy your entire time at Belem Tower.
 Then it is time for more Manueline marvels at…

 One Day in Lisbon Itinerary